bmrf/tron/README.md

 11. **Backup registry:**: Use [erunt](http://www.larshederer.homepage.t-online.de/erunt/) to backup the registry prior to commencing scans

-12. **VSS purge**: Purges oldest set of Volume Shadow Service files (basically snapshot-in-time copies of files).
+12. **VSS purge**: Purge oldest set of Volume Shadow Service files (basically snapshot-in-time copies of files).
 Malware can often hide out here

 13. **Reduce system restore space**: Restrict System Restore to only use 7% of available hard drive space